-In normal situations the circles will overlap each other but the centres should never be closer than 5 metres apart.
-In normal practice, the circle centres should be 10 metres apart as in the diagram above.
+In normal situations the circles will overlap each other but the centres should never be closer than 10 metres apart as in the diagram above.
 A competitor (pilot) and one helper may stay at the landing area either inside or outside the landing circles.